Janet Brister-Frazier is back at the job she loves – taking care of people.

 “I know what it is like to struggle,” she said.
 “I also know what it is like when someone helps you, and it can make all the difference in the world.”

-Brister-Frazier raised her son, John Eric Brister, now 32, as a single mom.
+Brister-Frazier raised her son as a single mom.
 She credits the many friends and family that helped her all those years.
-As a result of the outpouring of support, Brister-Frazier says her son is now a strategy consultant and senior associate in Washington D.C. as well as a Psychological Operations Officer for the Department of Defense in the reserves.
+As a result of the outpouring of support, Brister-Frazier says her son now has a successful career of his own.

 “I know the difference between a hand out and a hand up,” she said.
 “That’s what I want to do for our residents – the same thing that was done for me.”